howroyd/simonsays/README.md

 Trigger words must be at the start of a sentence typed in chat and ***do not*** need to be prepended by a `!` like many other bots.
 However, you can reconfigure the trigger words however you like.

+The beautiful artwork is courtesy of the wonderful **Szinie**.
+Please do show appreciation over on her [Twitch channel](https://www.twitch.tv/szinie).

 ## How To Guide

 For basic installation and usage in a video format, I have recorded the below on YouTube: